unimelb/unimelb-design-system/doc-site/pages/information-architecture.md

 ---
 title: Information Architecture
+hidden: true
 ---

 # Information Architecture

 > Once you have an understanding of the page types available to you, we suggest you use these resources to create a site map.

 - Site map template
 - Site mapping tools & techniques (post)